raspberrypilearning/build-a-webpage/en/step_3.md

 --- task ---

 **Test:** Show someone else your project and get their feedback.
-Do you want make any changes to your webpage?
+Do you want to make any changes to your webpage?

-If you have a Trinket account, you can click on the Remix button to save a copy to your My Trinkets library.
+If you have a Trinket account, you can click on the 'Remix' button to save a copy to your My Trinkets library.

 If you don’t have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.